marco262/my_wiki/data/onednd/class/sorcerer.md

 You can tap into the wellspring of magic within yourself.
 This wellspring is represented by Sorcery Points, which allow you to create a variety of magical effects.

 You have 2 Sorcery Points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer table.
 You can never have more Sorcery Points than the number shown on the table for your level.
-You regain all spent Sorcery Points when you finish a Long Rest.
+You regain all spent Sorcery Points when you finish a [[glossary:Long Rest]].

 You can use your Sorcery Points to fuel the options below, along with other features, such as Metamagic, that use those points.